In the realm of divination practices, scrying stands out as one of the most intriguing and visually captivating methods.

 In ancient Egypt, high priests used sacred pools for divination, believing the reflective surface could reveal messages from the gods.
 The famous Oracle of Delphi in ancient Greece may have used a form of scrying, gazing into a reflective bowl of water to receive prophetic visions.

-Biblical references to scrying can be found in the story of Joseph, who used a silver cup for divination.
-In Celtic traditions, scrying was often performed using water from sacred wells, while in other cultures, polished metals or precious stones were preferred.
+There are Biblical references to scrying can be found in the story of Joseph, who used a silver cup for divination.
+Practitioners in Celtic tradition scryed using water from sacred wells, while other cultures used polished metals or precious stones.

 Notable Historical Figures